 A few years ago, one of the only ways to receive online payments in Namibia was through a company called 2Checkout.
-It was a good option, but it had some downsides: higher fees, minimum payout limits, delays due to international transfers and limited templating functionality.
+It was a good option, but it had some downsides: higher fees, minimum payout limits, delays due to international transfers, and limited templating functionality.
 However, despite these downsides, 2Checkout offered Namibians the opportunity to receive online payments directly to their Namibian bank accounts without committing to monthly fees or a merchant account and with very little paperwork.
 This made 2Checkout a viable solution for many businesses in Namibia at the time (Namhost included).

 Unfortunately, 2Checkout is no longer available to Namibians.
 2Checkout’s pricing page no longer lists Namibia and an email to 2Checkout confirmed it.
 I would imagine it might be due to a decrease in the number of Namibians who use 2Checkout, which is most likely due to “Merchant Account” solutions now being available in Namibia.
 2Checkout payments did not require a Merchant Account.

-A Merchant Account is very different to this.
-It acts as a processing facility which enables the merchant to accept credit card payments on their website or their app.
+A Merchant Account is very different from this.
+It acts as a processing facility that enables the merchant to accept credit card payments on their website or their app.
 This Merchant Account may be provided by the Payment Service Provider or directly by the bank.
 A merchant account is similar to a line of credit, which is why you have to go through an application process when you sign up.
 But it is through this Merchant Account that you are able to settle transactions to your bank account within 24 hours.

 Virtual Card Services (VCS) is the only payment solution in Namibia that offers direct debits to local Namibian bank accounts using Merchant Accounts.
 There might be other solutions similar to 2Checkout, but as at the time of writing this article, no other company can currently do what VCS does in Namibia.
 VCS will help your business set up a merchant account with a Namibian bank of your choice, which will enable you to receive payments directly to your Namibian bank account.

 Peach Payments, like VCS, is another payment provider that can work with a Merchant Account.
 However, they do not support payments to local Namibian bank accounts.
-This is likely to change in the future, but currently they can only deposit to South African bank accounts.
+This is likely to change in the future, but currently, they can only deposit to South African bank accounts.
 There is also no ETA as to when that will change (you can sign up here to be notified when Peach Payments becomes available in Namibia).

-The main reason Namhost uses Peach Payments (like we do here, here and here) is because of the slick payment widget they offer which also doesn’t require going off-site to complete the payment.
-VCS intends to have the same functionality within the first quarter of 2018 and I will definitely include an update on this article when the time comes (you can sign up here to be notified when VCS releases their own widget that doesn’t require going off-site).
+The main reason Namhost uses Peach Payments (like we do here, here, and here) is because of the slick payment widget they offer which also doesn’t require going off-site to complete the payment.
+VCS intends to have the same functionality within the first quarter of 2018 and I will definitely include an update on this article when the time comes (you can sign up here to be notified when VCS releases its own widget that doesn’t require going off-site).